DesignHhuang/boilerplate/README.md

     # filters that don't belong to one specific module reside here.
     └─ shared

-  # Common (non packaged) services, directives and filters are arranged
-  # in this folder.
-Everything in here is not specific to a particular
-  # application and could be recycled in other projects.
-  ├─ common

   # Static assets for your client application go here.
 This is a good
   # place to store fonts, images, audio files, etc. Anything in here
   # will be copied as-is to the public folder.
   ├─ static

-  # Vendor resources reside here.
-Bower is configured to download all
+  # 3rd party resources reside here.
+Bower is configured to download
-  # 3rd party resources into this folder, and this folder is excluded
+  # resources into this folder.
+It is excluded from version control.
-  # from the GIT repository.
   └─ vendor

 # Server side code and assets